viamrobotics/goutils/README.md

 </p>

 This is a set of go utilities you can use via importing `go.viam.com/utils`.
-Subject to change at any time.

 ## License
 Copyright 2021-2022 Viam Inc.